FidelityInternational/cicimages-tools/exercises/IaC/ansible/roles/README.md

 - How to use Roles to DRY up playbooks by extracting tasks and removing duplication.

 ## Required prequisite knowledge
-It is assumed that you know enough about Ansible to define a simple Platbook and define inventory to run it against.
+It is assumed that you know enough about Ansible to define a simple Playbook and define inventory to run it against.